acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

   @prop [contentScript] {string,array}
-   This option specifies one or more content scripts to attach to targeted pages.
+   This option specifies one or more content scripts to attach to targeted documents.
 Each script is supplied directly as a single string:

         var pageMod = require("page-mod");
         pageMod.PageMod({